AquaticInformatics/examples/TimeSeries/PublicApis/R/Readme.md

 # And this disables the proxy (required if Fiddler is no longer running)
 > Sys.setenv(http_proxy="")
 ```

+As a convenience, when your R session uses the `timeseries$connect()` method to connect to an AQTS system, the R proxy will automatically be routed through Fiddler if it is running.

 Other R platforms like Linux and OS X have similar debugging proxy tools available, and will need to be manually configured using the `Sys.setenv()` method.